-Spinal Decompression Therapy is performed by a professional chiropractor to adjust vertebrae, and ultimately provide pain relief.
-It is a popular, nonsurgical therapy option that is primarily used to treat people with mild to moderate back pain.
-When you get spinal decompression therapy, pinched nerves in the spine will be relieved, circulation is increased to the damaged disc(s) and your spine is put into alignment.
-After the therapy, your body will naturally heal and chronic pain will be reduced.
+Spinal Decompression Therapy is performed by a licensed chiropractor to adjust vertebrae via decompression, and ultimately provide pain relief.
+It is a popular, non-surgical therapy option that is primarily used to treat people with mild to moderate back pain.
+When you get spinal decompression therapy, pinched nerves in the spine will be relieved as neural canals are opened, while circulation is increased to the damaged disc(s) leaving it nourished and hydrated.
+After the therapy, your spine will have more shock absorption with a reduction of pain and muscle guarding.

-Our Wilmington DE Chiropractor, Dr. Mike Francis, is an expert in spinal decompression.
-Contact today for a consultation.
+Our Wilmington DE Chiropractor, Dr. Mike Francis, is an expert in spinal decompression using both a Leander and Cox flexion-distraction & decompression tables.
+Contact today for a consultation, especially if you have injured your back in a motor vehicle accident or work accident.

 Pressure on the surrounding nerve endings is reduced, through the use of decompression therapy without any prescription drugs or surgery.
 You will feel less pressure in the affected areas and it is safe for any age of person since the compression can be custom tailored to the age of the individual.